Hekopyooo/yoyohekopyo/README.md

 # yoyohekopyo
-this is all of my game file, if you want to play just play ^^
+this is all of my game video file